 Hosted layers have dependencies on the items from which you create them.
 For example, if you publish a hosted feature layer from a shapefile you uploaded, deleting the shapefile will prevent you from performing such operations as overwriting the hosted feature layer.
-If you publish a hosted feature layer from ArcGIS Desktop, a service definition file is created and added to My Content.
-If you delete the service definition file, you cannot overwrite the service by republishing from ArcGIS Desktop.
+If you publish a hosted feature layer from ArcGIS Pro, a service definition file is created and added to My Content.
+If you delete the service definition file, you cannot overwrite the service by republishing from ArcGIS Pro.

-- Hosted tile layer
+- Vector tile layer

-- Hosted WFS layer
+- WFS layer

-- Hosted scene layer
+- Scene layer

-- Hosted feature layer view
+- Feature layer view

 These dependent hosted layers have a relationship with the hosted feature layer from which you create them.